Ryan-the-hito/Raspberry/README.md

 - [x] Do not start another Raspberry if one is already running (exit the other)

-- [ ] Shortcut key to close the main interface
+- [x] Shortcut key to close the main interface

 ## Versions

+### v0.0.8

+- Fixed a bug in Pro version that is not displaying the right version number.
+- Added a shortcut key to close the main interface

 ### v0.0.7